 Most Russians are happy with life in Spain.
 Favorable climate, high quality of life, safety make them stay in a sunny country for a long time.
 In addition, there are many similarities between Russia and Spain in their historical and cultural destiny.
 Perhaps that is why immigrants from Russia quickly adapt to the peculiarities of local life, easily assimilating with the culture, customs and language of the host state.

-You can contact our company to select real estate and the organize moving to permanent residence in Spain.
+You can contact our company to select real estate and organize moving for permanent residence in Spain.
 Start the journey to your dream now!